VectorLogoZone/vectorlogozone/README.md

 The `mkcard.sh` script needs rsvg and imagemagick: `sudo apt-get install librsvg2-bin imagemagick`.

 ## To Do
+ - [ ] report of missing frontmatter: twitter, facebook, github, website, wikipedia
  - [ ] viewer: custom background color (and save to cookie)
  - [ ] viewer: double-click to zoom/shift double-click to unzoom
  - [ ] viewer: drag to move around
  - [ ] credits: rsvg
  - [ ] credits: ImageMagick
+ - [ ] credits: icotool from icoutils
- - [ ] 404 page should have link to search
+ - [ ] 404 page should have link to search (or redirect to search with flash message)
- - [ ] redo favicon to just be "V"
+ - [ ] fill in more metadata links (see the [https://www.vectorlogo.zone/logos/links.html](links report))

  * travis should run bin/ scripts and do the deploy
  * /search.html: comment code
  * /search.html: btn-info
  * /search.html: skip if no ar21 (or use icon?)
- * new favicon
  * use wordmark.svg in navbar
  * ruby to ruby-lang
  * navbar: icons when small, text when medium/large